MitchMedeiros/economic-data-pipeline/README.md

 <h2>PostgreSQL and Redis Databases</h2>

-The app hosted on <a ahref=backtest.fi/data>backtest.fi/data</a> utilizes a postgreSQL and Redis backend.
+The app utilizes a postgreSQL and Redis backend.
 However, the default configuration file when cloning this repository will use Yahoo Finance for data as well as the local file system for caching between Dash callbacks.
 If you have either or both databases installed you can connect them by simply providing your connection credentials in config.py, located in the parent directory of this repository.

 <h2>WSGI Setup for an Apache Server on Linux</h2>